 The 1920s were a good era for Voisin.
-His line of vehicles were offered with four- or six-cylinder engines with most of the coachwork being done in-house.
-The engines were whisper quiet, thanks in-part to the Knight patented sleeve-valve design.
-The draw back to this design was that the engine required a large amount of oil to lubricate the sleeves, which often meant white-smoke coming from the exhaust pipes as the oil was being burnt.
+His line of vehicles was offered with four- or six-cylinder engines with most of the coachwork being done in-house.
+The engines were whisper-quiet, thanks in part to the Knight patented sleeve-valve design.
+The drawback to this design was that the engine required a large amount of oil to lubricate the sleeves, which often meant white smoke coming from the exhaust pipes as the oil was being burnt.
 This did take away from the allure of the car, but it made country driving enjoyable for the occupants.

 The Voisin C14 was produced from 1928 through 1932 with a total of 1795 examples being constructed.
 This model would account for the majority of Voisin automobile sales during this time.
 Under the bonnet lay a six-cylinder, sleeve-valve engine that was capable of producing an adequate 65 horsepower.
 The engine was mated to a three-speed gearbox which powered the rear wheels.
 The bodywork was constructed from lightweight aluminum, which was very uncommon at the time.
 It also means that many examples of the C14 do not exist today, as this delicate material is highly susceptible to the elements and the passage of time.

-Voisin took the opportunity at the 1934 Paris Salon to announce two new variations of the C25, though non had been created.
-The first announcement was the C26 which was a long wheelbase version of the C25.
+Voisin took the opportunity at the 1934 Paris Salon to announce two new variations of the C25, though none had been created.
+The first announcement was the C26 which was a long-wheelbase version of the C25.
 The C27 was a shorter, sportier version of the C25 built with an underslung chassis.
 Only one C26 and two C27 were ever created.
 Sales of the C25 were not stellar either, with only 28 examples finding ownership.

 The first C27 was bodied by Figoni and the second was given a coupe configuration by the factory.
 The factory design C27 was created by Gabriel Vosin and Andre Noël-Noël Telmont.
 It was given a round body and features found on the C25.
 There is a sliding roof that can be slid back via a motor and stored in the passenger compartment.
-The roof motor is a separate engine which can be found behind the passenger's seat.
-The found design, cycle fenders, and sloping rear end is offset by the vehicles square doors and angled window design.
+The roof motor is a separate engine that can be found behind the passenger's seat.
+The found design, cycle fenders, and sloping rear end are offset by the vehicle's square doors and angled window design.